silicakes/deluge-extensions/README.md

 ## Key Features 🌟

 *   **👀 Dual Display Mirroring**: View *both* the OLED and the classic 7-Segment displays in real-time.
 Perfect for seeing intricate details or getting a quick overview.
+*   **📱 Fullscreen Mode**: Enter a distraction-free fullscreen view that works beautifully on both desktop and mobile devices!
+Perfect for performances or when projecting your Deluge's display to an audience.
 *   **🎨 Customizable OLED View**: Tailor the OLED display to your liking!
 Adjust pixel scaling (size) and choose custom foreground/background colors.
 Settings are saved automatically!
 *   **↔️ Resizable Display**: Instantly resize the mirrored display canvas with dedicated buttons for the perfect fit on your screen.
 *   **⚙️ Advanced Settings Drawer**: Access technical controls like display customization, manual refresh triggers, ping tests, and decoding tests.